Loading…

 Frankie Jackson

-Trusted Technology Thought Partner, Independent
+CoSN Director of Cybersecurity Readiness and Trusted Technology Thought Partner, CETLGroup.org

-My Curriculum Vitae: https://www.frankiejackson.net/curriculum-vitae.html or www.thek12cto.com
+My Curriculum Vitae: https://www.frankiejackson.net/curriculum-vitae.html or www.cetlgroup.org

 Tuesday June 23, 2026 1:30pm - 2:20pm CDT